Your next coveted pair of Nike sneakers may well be virtual ones.

 Retail is one sector that could be transformed, with shoppers perhaps eventually donning virtual reality goggles to examine 3D replicas of real clothes.
 Nike has already opened “Nikeland”, a virtual showroom on gaming platform Roblox, where visitors can dress their avatars in Nike clothes.

-Founded last year, RTFKT seized on a similarity between sneakers and NFTs: both are often coveted as collectible items.
+Founded last year, RTFKT seized on a similarity between sneakers and NFTs: both are often coveted as collectable items.
 In March, RTFKT reportedly sold 600 pairs of physical sneakers for $3.1 million — but the items promoted as having “real” value were the NFT versions of the sneakers sold with each pair.

 “We’re excited to grow our brand which was fully formed in the metaverse,” RTFKT co-founder Benoit Pagotto said in a statement released by Nike.
 NFTs have generated huge interest over the past year, with enthusiasts predicting they will become a widespread form of ownership.